jzelenjak/research-project/README.md

 **Usage**: `agf 'victim|mcat|mServ'`, `agfc 'victim|mcat|mServ' 'filter_str'`, `ag 'victim|mcat|mServ'`, `ag-comb 'victim|mcat|mServ'`, `ag-diff 'victim|mcat|mServ'`

 **Example use case**: after running `stats-ags-comp.sh` script, you want to quickly see how exactly the attack graphs are different.
-You copy the name of the attack graph and the script will resolve it to .dot file(s) (which you can later use) or open a png images of the attack graphs.
+You copy the name of the attack graph and the script will resolve it to .dot file(s) (which you can later use) or open a png image(s) of the attack graphs.

 ### combine-ags.sh

-**Description**: this script is used to generate PNG images with the corresponding attack graphs placed side by side to facilitate comparison.
+**Description**: this script is used to generate .png images with the corresponding attack graphs placed side by side to facilitate comparison.

 **Usage**: `./combine-ags.sh path/to/AGs path/to/AGs`

-**Example use case**: after running SAGE on CPTC-2017 (or CPTC-2018) before and after merging sinks states, you can run this script on the directories with the generated attack graphs to generate "side-by-side" png images.
+**Example use case**: after running SAGE on CPTC-2017 (or CPTC-2018) before and after merging sinks states, you can run this script on the directories with the generated attack graphs to generate "side-by-side" .png images.

 ### compare-ag-dirs.sh